rashed9810/JavaScript-Data-Structures-Algorithms-LEETCODE-Exercises/README.md

 ## 📚 Technical Contents

-Within this repository, you'll find a meticulously organized collection of topics, each complete with examples, explanations, and exercises to practice.
+This repository contains a carefully selected collection of topics, all of which come with practice tasks, explanations, and examples.

 ### 🚀 Big O Notation